Darsh-8/Skinet-Ecommerce-in-.Net-and-Angular/README.md

 5.  **Push your branch** to your forked repository.
 6.  **Open a Pull Request** to the `main` branch of the original repository, providing a detailed description of your changes.

-## 📝 License

-Skinet is distributed under the MIT License.
-See the `LICENSE` file in the repository (if provided) for more information.